 Hardly a week goes by when we don’t read or hear about a cyber-attack against a large business.
 But small businesses are at least as vulnerable to hackers, perhaps more so.
 That’s because small businesses have information that would be valuable to steal, but are less likely to be as careful about information security.

 In part, this is because small businesses often underestimate their risk level, assuming that they are not targets because, in their estimation, they aren’t worth the effort.
-But if your business takes credit card payments from customers, maintains computer records of current and past employees, etc., you have exactly the kind of information that draws the attention of hackers.
+But if your business takes credit card payments from customers, you have exactly the kind of information that draws the attention of hackers.
+Educate yourself on the different types of processing credit card fees here.
 In the great majority of cases, cyber-attacks seek to acquire such sensitive information in order to support identity theft or other criminal schemes.
 Cyber extortion, often through the use of “ransomware” that takes control of a computer system or its data and holds it hostage so the attackers can demand payment from their victims, is also a fast-growing problem.
 Further, if you do business with a larger company, a customer perhaps, hackers might seek to exploit vulnerabilities at your company to try getting past the larger one’s defenses.

 So, how can you prepare your business to reduce the risks that these threats pose?
 Generally speaking, there are three ways that you should consider protecting such valuable information, as well as your company.

 These can be a combination of software or services to protect against electronic threats, whether those threats are manifested as malicious software (malware), unauthorized access to a computer or network, or social engineering/phishing, that uses fraudulent (but authentic looking) e-mail or websites to induce an unsuspecting recipient to reveal sensitive information.
 Any security solution should also implement a data backup component, so that any information lost in a breach can be quickly restored and put you back in operation as fast as possible.
 You can check out oil and gas OT cybersecurity, to get the best security related information.